Advancing Your Career | Career & Finances | Leadership

 Many items may be on this list, such as getting a promotion, making more money, living a better life, and taking more fancy vacations.

-Sometimes it may be something simple; they may just want to find a new group of friends that share the same interests.
-Other times, people just like to learn for the sake of it!
+Sometimes it may be something simple; they may just want to find a new group of friends who share the same interests.
+Other times, people just like to learn for the sake of it.

-Most adult learners are self-directed, autonomous, and goal-directed and want a work-life-school balance.
+Most adult learners are self-directed, autonomous, goal-directed, and want a work-life-school balance.

 It is helpful for the clinical nurse educator to put themselves into their students’ shoes.